 Install The Engine Top End

-I removed the drive shaft and swing arm bearings since I had the swing arm powder coated.
+I removed the drive shaft from the swing arm so I can powder coat the swing arm.

 Replace Steering Head Bearings

 BMW uses tapered roller bearings in the steering head rather than ball bearings.
 This is a legacy from the days they built these bikes to carry sidecars.
 Unfortunately, the grease in the roller bearings gets pushed away from the contact surface between the roller and the outer race because the roller is not turning all the time.
 This leads to hardened depressions in the outer race known as brinneling.
 A good habit to prolong the life of steering head bearings is to move the handlebars lock-to-lock every time you park the bike so the bearing grease gets redistributed.